As an overall disappointing year for gold and silver markets winds to a close, metals investors are looking ahead to 2022.

 Demand for gold is also strengthening.
 Global jewelry demand recovered impressively this year, especially in India where it is culturally significant within the world’s biggest customer base.

-Central bank buying of gold has the potential to expand, especially if tensions rise with China, Russia, and other countries that are adversarial to the U.S. dollar as world reserve currency.
+Central Bank's buying of gold has the potential to expand, especially if tensions rise with China, Russia, and other countries that are adversarial to the U.S. dollar as a world reserve currency.
 Meanwhile, inflation concerns recently prompted Ireland to add to its gold reserves for the first time in 12 years.

 The big wild card for 2022 could be the extent of precious metals buying by investors and speculators.

 Bullion demand came in strong this year, causing premiums to stay elevated on many products, including American Eagles.

 On the speculative side, however, futures trading has been dominated by institutional short sellers.

 Small speculators continue to be more enamored with Wall Street products and cryptocurrencies than with anything tangible that comes out of the ground.